umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/cdn/content/index.md

 ## Get root content

-Gets all published content at the root of the tree
+Gets all published content at the root of the tree.

 **URL**: `/content`